Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Conclusion

-A Bayesian hierarchical meta-regression (12,103 observations) confirms that between-experiment variance exceeds between-dataset variance by 2.6\(\times\): the leakage mechanism matters more than dataset characteristics.
-All moderators (sample size, feature count, class imbalance) classify as null after hierarchical correction.
+The primary evidence is the raw, algorithm-free pattern (Table~\ref{tbl-raw-correlations}): Class II/III effects are an order of magnitude above the detection floor across every algorithm subset, while no dataset moderator (sample size, feature count, class imbalance) tracks effect size at within-class scale.
+A Bayesian hierarchical meta-regression (12,103 observations) is \emph{consistent with} this (between-experiment variance exceeds between-dataset variance by 2.6\(\times\)), but the meta-regression ratio is partially confounded with algorithm (Limitation 12).

 Two additional findings extend the picture further.
-First, feature selection leakage scales with dimensionality: negligible at typical \(p/n\) ratios, but +0.018 mean at \(p/n > 0.1\), confirming Ambroise and McLachlan (\citeproc{ref-ambroise2002selection}{2002}) at scale.
-Second, metric selection flips model rankings on 31\% of datasets --- the researcher who reports the most flattering metric is making a selection decision as real as peeking at the test set.
+First, feature selection leakage scales with dimensionality: negligible at typical \(p/n\) ratios, but +0.018 mean at \(p/n >\) 0.1, confirming Ambroise and McLachlan (\citeproc{ref-ambroise2002selection}{2002}) at scale.
+Second, metric selection flips model rankings on 31\% of datasets; the researcher who reports the most flattering metric is making a selection decision as real as peeking at the test set.

-If these magnitude rankings generalize beyond tabular binary classification --- an open question, since the 648 leakage-affected papers (as of mid-2024) catalogued by Kapoor and Narayanan (\citeproc{ref-kapoor2025living}{2025}) span genomics, neuroscience, economics, and 27 other fields --- the priority implication is: fix selection leakage first (universal at practical \(n\)), audit for boundary effects in temporal or high-dimensional domains second, audit for memorization leakage in high-capacity models third, and deprioritize estimation leakage on iid tabular data (the correct practice should still be followed, but the audit priority belongs elsewhere).
+If these magnitude rankings generalize beyond tabular binary classification (an open question), the priority implication is \textbf{prevalence-weighted, not magnitude-only}: fix selection leakage first because peeking-style selection is universal across the iid tabular regime at practical \(n\) (every model-selection decision exposes the holdout regardless of dataset properties), though seed-style selection decays to zero by \(n \geq 5{,}000\); audit for boundary effects in temporal or high-dimensional domains second; audit for memorization leakage in high-capacity models third (raw d\(_z\) for Class III at high capacity exceeds Class II: DT at 30\% duplication reaches d\(_z\) = 1.38 versus peeking d\(_z\) = 0.93, but Class III only manifests in duplicate-prone or capacity-amplified contexts, so its prevalence-weighted impact is lower); and deprioritize estimation leakage on iid tabular data, with one carve-out: target encoding (Exp AC) has Class-I mechanism but Class-II-magnitude inflation and must still be done per-fold.
 The researcher who normalizes before splitting has committed a textbook sin that costs on average nothing.
-The researcher who peeks at the test set has no honest assessment left --- every decision built on that score is built on sand.
+The researcher who peeks at the test set has no honest assessment left; every decision built on that score is built on sand.